Bachelor of Arts majoring in Philosophy

 Admission criteria

-To be eligible for admission, an applicant must have achieved at least one of the following minimum entry requirements and demonstrate that they fulfill any prerequisite and essential criteria for admission:
+To be eligible, an applicant must have achieved at least one of the following minimum entry requirements and demonstrate they fulfil any prerequisite and essential criteria for admission.
+In cases where there are more eligible applicants than available places, admission will be competitive with ranks based on the entry criteria.

-Recent secondary education (Year 12)
+Secondary education (Year 12)

 • Completion of a secondary education qualification equivalent to the South Australian Certificate of Education (SACE).